shiyangm/shiyangm.github.io/index.md

 ### INVITED TALKS
 * 16th International Conference of the ERCIM WG on Computational and Methodological Statistics, Berlin, Germany (12/2023).
+* Institute of Applied Mathematics, Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+November 2023.
 * Department of Biostatistics, Peking University, China (11/2023).
 * Joint Conference on Statistics and Data Science in China 2023, Beijing, China (07/2023).
 * The Second International Workshop on Statistical Theory and Related Fields, Tianjin, China (07/2023).